mahitech580/AI-Image-Caption-Generator/README.md

 * Produce incomplete descriptions
 * Interpret ambiguous scenes incorrectly

-The generated caption should therefore be treated as an AI prediction rather than guaranteed ground truth.
+Therefore, generated captions should be considered AI-generated predictions rather than guaranteed ground truth.

 ---

 ## 🔐 Privacy

-Uploaded images are processed locally by the application when running locally.
+When the application is run locally, uploaded images are processed locally by the application.

-The application does not include a third-party image storage service by default.
+The application does not use a third-party image storage service by default.

 Temporary uploaded files are removed after processing, while caption metadata is stored in the local SQLite database.